TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 9/Leviticus 9.20.md

 ---

-and they put the fat upon the breasts, and he burnt the fat upon the altar:
+and they put the fat upon the breasts, and he burned the fat on the altar: